google-site-verification: google24a6e15f8a18c5e0.html

 1. Warm-Up

 Before starting any strength training session, it's crucial to warm up to prevent injuries.
 A proper warm-up increases blood flow to muscles, improving flexibility and performance.
-Spend 5-10 minutes doing light cardio (like walking or cycling) followed by dynamic stretches such as leg swings, arm circles, and torso twists.

 2. Progressive Overload

 To build strength and muscle, you need to consistently challenge your muscles.
 This is called progressive overload, which means gradually increasing the weight, reps, or intensity over time.
-For example, if you're bench pressing 100 lbs for 8 reps, try increasing the weight or reps in your next session to keep your muscles adapting and growing.

 3. Compound Movements

 Focus on compound exercises that target multiple muscle groups at once.
 These exercises recruit several muscles, providing more efficient and effective strength-building results.
-Some essential compound movements include:

 • Squats (targets legs, glutes, and core)